As an intermediate learner, you’re willing to do whatever it takes to reach that “advanced Spanish” level.

 - SpanishDict offers leveled videos.
 Intermediate learners should start at Level Two.
 If this is too easy, try moving up.

-Because all the videos are divided up by level, you’ll be able to easily find intermediate material that’s right for you.
-Each video comes with interactive subtitles that help you easily find the meaning of every word, so you don’t have to waste time looking them up.
+Because all the videos are divided up by topic, level and format, you’ll be able to easily find intermediate material that’s right for you.
+Each video comes with interactive subtitles that give you instant access to a word’s definition, example sentences and supporting graphics.
+After watching, if you’d like to save any vocabulary, you can make them into flashcards and curate your own word lists.

 Why?
 Spanish podcasts are convenient for listening practice.
 With a good set of headphones, you can listen to them while you work, study or just relax.
 For intermediate learners, this is a helpful way to incorporate into your everyday life the learning that is important to take your Spanish to the advanced level.